SumoLogic/sumologic-documentation/docs/alerts/monitors/difference-scheduled-searches.md

 ---
 id: difference-from-scheduled-searches
+title: Difference from Scheduled Searches
+sidebar_label: Difference from Scheduled Searches
+description: tk
 ---

-# Difference from Scheduled Searches

 In order to understand the difference between the two we first need to know the use-cases that each solves today.